Configuring the web license to use with the company's email address through Azure Active Directory and set up conditions access

 Active Directory Activation - IT Department

-This process leverages your users' Azure accounts to acquire a license, with all relevant information securely logged in your Azure system.
-Additionally, our VDI environment is based in the South Central region, so user login details will reflect activity from San Antonio.
+This process leverages your users' Azure accounts to acquire a license, with all relevant information securely logged into your Azure system.
+Additionally, our VDI environment is based in the South Central region so user login details will reflect activity from San Antonio.

 Here are the steps to approve the license to use Active Directory (Hosted Clients - DO NOT use the login we provided ending with client.beck-technology.com).